Let Me Dream it Truth (1)

 “You won’t ask me, will you?
 You won’t ask me what happened.”

-“It is yours to tell, Kanin, as you choose.”
+“It's yours to share, Kanin, as you choose and when.”

-Vincent kept his silent, steady, forward pace, though he wanted to order Kanin to return, and he quelled a sudden, angry urge to slam Kanin into the wall, to shout that he was a fool, that his barriers were of his own making, surmountable with the smallest effort, that his dreams were manifest - forgiveness, love, his own flesh and blood, beautiful and perfect - and yet he would risk everything.
+Vincent kept his steady, forward pace, though he quelled an angry urge to slam Kanin into the wall, to shout that he was a fool, that his barriers were of his own making, surmountable with the smallest effort, that his dreams were manifest – forgiveness, love, his own flesh and blood, beautiful and perfect – and yet he would risk everything.
 For what?
 What could be worth more than that?

-Joe stood in front of the courthouse, waiting for her to emerge from the taxi.
-He held an extra large coffee in each hand and trapped the folded top of a large Rocco’s bag under one arm.
-His briefcase stood at his feet.
+Joe stood in front of the courthouse, waiting for her to emerge from the cab.
+His briefcase at his feet, he held an extra large coffee in each hand, trapped a bag under one arm.
+Rocco’s, Catherine read.

-“Pastries?”
-Catherine asked, eyeing the bag.
+“Pastries?” she asked.
 “And is that coffee hot?”

 “Yes and yes.”
 Joe’s smile was bright.
 “Let’s sit.
-I need a little extra to handle this case.
+I need a little something extra this morning.
 I’d give anything to wrap this one up and be done.”

 “Dear God, Joe.
 You’ll have a coronary!”